FeiZhan/smf_view/README.md

 - Allow rotation, zooming, and translation;
 - Allow input from and output to a mesh file in SMF;
 - A “Quit” button to exit from the GUI;
-- Input a triangle mesh given in SMF format and store the connectivity and geometric information in an appropriate data structure, and isplay the mesh in the display box of your GUI;
+- Input a triangle mesh given in SMF format and store the connectivity and geometric information in an appropriate data structure, and display the mesh in the display box of the GUI;

 ### Usage